thinkers/rx-content/README.md

 published to the DB.

 ### /xhtml5-book
-This is the format we have used in the past for technical books using HTML5 tags (this is a different format than that of the magazines).
+This is the format we have used for technical books using HTML5 tags (this is a different format than that of the magazines).

 This format focuses on structural semantics (e.g part, chapter, section,